 More recently in November 2021, leaders of women’s rights groups were also reported to have questioned whether making misogyny a hate crime would go far enough in helping to increase prosecution rates of crimes such as domestic abuse.

 Law Commission review of hate crime

 On 18 October 2018, the Law Commission announced it would be leading a wide-ranging review into hate crime.
-This stemmed from a Government commitment secured by Ms Creasy during a debate on the then Voyeurism (Offences) (No.2) Bill in 2018, which dealt with ‘upskirting’.
+This stemmed from a Government commitment secured by Stella Creasy (Labour MP for Walthamstow) during a debate on the then Voyeurism (Offences) (No.2) Bill in 2018, which dealt with ‘upskirting’.

 The Law Commission’s first report, published in March 2019, set out the review’s scope, terms of reference and key considerations.
 This included plans to analyse how hate crime law had developed and to consider the existing range of protected characteristics.

 The review would build upon an earlier review that had been undertaken by the Law Commission, ‘Hate Crime: Should the Current Offences be Extended?’, in 2014.
 The 2014 review recommended that a full-scale review of the operation of aggravated offences and the enhanced sentencing system be conducted to determine what characteristics need to be protected, amongst other things.

 The Law Commission launched a consultation on 23 September 2020, seeking views on its proposals for reform of hate crime laws.
 Proposals include: